 Natural gas and the S&P 500 Index

-Between June 24 and July 1, 2016, XLV rose by 4.1% as investors turned defensive following the United Kingdom’s vote to exit the European Union.
-XLU rose by 3.7% between June 24 and July 1.
-The utilities sector’s rally was driven by the fact that the Federal Reserve could delay an interest rate hike due to the Brexit vote shock.
+Between July 1 and July 8, 2016, XLY rose by 2.2%, and XLV rose 2.1% as investors turned defensive following the United Kingdom’s vote to exit the European Union.
 The returns of the SPDR ETFs are adjusted for dividends.

 Natural gas and crude oil

-On June 30, the EIA (U.S. Energy Information Administration) announced a 42 Bcf (billion cubic feet) addition to natural gas (UNG) (GASL) inventory levels in the week ended June 24.
-Analysts expected an addition of 46 Bcf, according to S&P Global Platts.
+On July 7, the EIA (U.S. Energy Information Administration) announced a 39 Bcf (billion cubic feet) addition to natural gas (UNG) (GASL) inventories for the week ended July 1.
+Analysts had expected an addition of 44 Bcf, according to a survey by the Wall Street Journal.

-The rise in natural gas prices could be a key catalyst for natural gas–weighted stocks such as Gulfport Energy (GPOR), Comstock Resources (CRK), Abraxas Petroleum (AXAS), Range Resources (RRC), Antero Resources (AR), Rex Energy (REXX), Contango Oil & Gas (MCF), and Ultra Petroleum (UPL).
+The fall in natural gas prices could be a key catalyst for natural-gas-weighted stocks such as Gulfport Energy (GPOR), Comstock Resources (CRK), Abraxas Petroleum (AXAS), Range Resources (RRC), Antero Resources (AR), Rex Energy (REXX), Contango Oil & Gas (MCF), and Ultra Petroleum (UPL).